BrettlyCD/BrettlyCD.github.io/_posts/2023-11-12-power-bi-control-charts.md

 You should now have two line graphs, one with reference lines and one with actual results and signals.
 Now comes the fun of actually stacking them.

 **Blogger's Note**
-I really wish I had a more scaleable way to do this.
+I really wish I had a more scalable way to do this.
 I will keep my eye out for other iterations or possibilities, so please reach out if you know of something!
 I do believe having this on one line graph is possible, but if you want to have the conditional formatting for signals, it applies it to each line and makes it too noisy.
-So if you don't want to have those signals anyway, you could try the single-chart route to make the reproduceability a bit easier.
+So if you don't want to have those signals anyway, you could try the single-chart route to make the reproducibility a bit easier.

 1. Synching the y-axis and formatting